Whether older diesel engines, tyre abrasion or...

 Drones make measurements in the air possible

 Measuring in the vicinity of industrial plants with high chimneys has been particularly difficult in the past.
 However, the Fidas Fly 200 is optimised for use in the air.
 Attached to the HORUS 120 drone, it is ready for use in under a minute.
-The container system allows the Fidas Fly 200 to be attached vertically or horizontally, depending on whether the snorkel (aerosol suction tube) is to protrude forwards or upwards.
+The container system allows the Fidas Fly 200 to be attached vertically or horizontally, depending on whether the snorkel (aerosol suction pipe) is to protrude forwards or upwards.

 For measurements that exceed the flight time of the HORUS 120, it is also possible to use the HORUS 120 cable-connected.
 The HORUS-Powerline plug & play special solution is available for the HORUS container system for this purpose.